hkjeldsberg/kafka-docs/doks/metrics.md

 ## Diagnosis

-To diagnosis a unbalanced load / under-replicated parititons, consider the following metrics:
+To diagnosis a unbalanced load / under-replicated partitions, consider the following metrics:

 - **Partition and leader partition count**
 - For all topics: